 Charlotte is a somewhat small city located in the state of Michigan.
 With a population of 9,088 people and five constituent neighborhoods, Charlotte is the 127th largest community in Michigan.
-Charlotte has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Charlotte has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Charlotte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlotte residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charlotte include German, Irish, English, Dutch, and French.
+Important ancestries of people in Charlotte include German, Irish, English, Dutch, and Polish.

 The most common language spoken in Charlotte is English.
 Other important languages spoken here include Spanish and German/Yiddish.